adam10603/AC-Advanced-Gamepad-Assist/ConfigGuide.md

 ___

+### Keyboard

+Allows for gas, brake, and steering input from the keyboard using the keybinds that are set in AC's control settings.
+You can still use a controller at the same time if this is enabled.

+For all the vehicle controls to work (like shifting or handbrake) you also have to enable ***Combine with keyboard*** in AC's control settings!

+There are four options for this setting:
+ - **Off** - Disables keyboard driving.
+ - **On** - Allows keyboard driving, but with no throttle or brake assistance.
+ - **On (brake help)** - Allows keyboard driving, and provides brake assistance (similar to ABS).
+ - **On (gas + brake help)** - Allows keyboard driving, and provides throttle and brake assistance (similar to TCS and ABS).

+Brake assistance only works if ABS is off, and throttle assistance only works if TCS is off.

+These additional assists are similar to what AC would also do to keyboard input.
+They are not as effective as actual ABS or TCS, but that's by design.
+Since you can use these in cars that have no ABS or TCS, it would be unfair if they were as good as those systems.
+The goal of these is just to more or less compensate for not having analog brake or throttle on keyboard.

+Steering input on keyboard will have a bit more smoothing compared to controller steering.

+___

 ### Simplified settings

 This will display a single slider that controls most settings automatically for you.
 The settings that this affects will appear in blue, and you won't be able to change them manually unless you disable simplified mode.

-You can use this in case you find the rest of the settings overwhelming, as this gives you a simple way to control how much assistance you want in general.
+You can use this in case you find the rest of the settings overwhelming, as this gives you a simple way to control how much steering assistance you want in general.
 Of course adjusting settings individually gives you a lot more flexibility, but the simplified mode will get you by if you don't feel like doing that.

 ___